Danaka-dev/solominer2/README.md

 currency you are mining with a click or let solominer auto mode select the blockchain with the highest earnings for you automatically.*

++ Automatically trade your reward \
+\
+*Manually or automatically trade of your mining reward to another currency such as BTC or USDT and track your earnings and trading directly from your user interface.*
+\
+(BETA feature, for testing only.
+XeggeX currently supported)

 ### ![text](https://cdn.jsdelivr.net/gh/Readme-Workflows/Readme-Icons@main/icons/octicons/ApprovedChanges.svg) *version*

-**Solominer** current version is **BETA 1**, which is an early access version, hopefully not too much riddled with bugs.
+**Solominer** current version is **BETA 2**, which is an early access version, hopefully not too much riddled with bugs.

 At this stage, we do not recommend to use the software for any serious mining operation, nor to use Solominer source code as part of your project yet. (unless a passion for the aforementioned hymenoptera compels you to do so of course).

-As Solominer is under heavy development expect many dramatic architectural changes and fixes to the code base.

 But do have a look, test the software, tell us what you think.
 Your feedback is important!